zolex/vom/docs/README.md

 # Denormalizer Methods

+> [!WARNING]
+> **DEPRECATED:** Denormalizer methods are deprecated and will be removed in VOM 3.0.
+VOM is designed to operate without requiring custom code, and the intended behavior can be achieved using VOM's built-in features.
+>
+> Please refer to the [full documentation](https://zolex.github.io/vom) for guidance.
+>
+> If your use case is not supported, kindly open an issue at [GitHub Issues](https://github.com/zolex/vom/issues) to share your requirements.
+>
+> PS: you still can create a [custom symfony normalizer](https://symfony.com/doc/current/serializer/custom_normalizer.html) if you require a specific behavior that is not yet covered by VOM's built-in features.

 If your models don't follow the symfony conventions for mutators, VOM can call custom methods with arguments.
 It will query the source data using the argument accessor (the same way as for `#[VOM\Property]`) and call the method.
 The methods must be prefixed with `set` or `denormalize` and the `#[VOM\Denormalizer]` attribute must be added.